CoreText/PSPad-EditText/README.md

 # PSPad-EditText
 Some text editing enhancements and a bit more...

-Place the file in direcotry _PSPad/Script/VBScript/_ .
+Place the file in direcotry _PSPad/Script/VBScript/_ <br />
-Before use, check out your KEYMAP.ini , because some of keybindings will overlap yours.
+Before use, check out your __KeyMap.INI__ , because some of keybindings will overlap yours.

 ### Some functions